1) Does SPIO® offer a Payment Plan for families?

 2 - If you wish to explore insurance billing options, head over to our insurance page.
 Please keep in mind that not all providers cover SPIO® orthoses.
 Contact your insurance provider for coverage specific to your plan.

 15) My child has reflux.
 Should I take the SPIO® Orthosis off while they are eating and if so, when can I put it back on?

 SPIO® orthoses can be worn while eating.
 For a child with reflux, try loosening the SPIO® orthosis for digestion.
 This will work for vests only.
 If the child shows signs of reflux despite loosening, remove the SPIO® orthosis for one hour and then reapply.

 16) My child has a feeding tube that I need access to.
 Are SPIO® orthoses easy to use and will the compression harm my child or cause the tube peg to leak?

 As there are a variety of feeding tubes available today, it is difficult to answer for one specific type.
 Most are not affected by compression.
 Simply loosen the vest for feeding.
 If the SPIO® orthosis is rubbing on the feeding tube peg, a "donut" of foam or orthopedic felt can be used to decrease localized pressure.
 If this does not reduce the pressure, a small hole can be cut in the material without the risk of the material fraying.
 However, we view this as a last resort.

 17) How long can my child wear the SPIO® orthosis before I need to purchase another one?

-With proper care (no dryer!), the SPIO® orthosis should last quite a while.
+With proper care (DO NOT tumble dry!), the SPIO® orthosis should last quite a while.
 Growth can affect fit, so if you notice the outcome of wearing the SPIO® orthosis has changed, it may be time for a new one.